kreativ-anders/kirby-benchmark/README.md

 *Go to [https://getkirby.com/buy](https://getkirby.com/buy)*

 ## Warning:
-Do not underestimate the file writing procedure.
-Every users leads to 4 items.
-The folder and 3 files within.
-Like
+Do not underestimate the file writing overhead.
+Every user equals four items - the dedicated folder for the user itself and three files within:
 ```
 accounts/
   ...